A new Microsoft tool shows how Win 10 might affect devices

 WUAS can also be used to help execute rollouts of Windows 10, whether in a small pilot project or a full production-level launch.
 The service will export a list of devices to a suite of software deployment tools, which administrators can use to deploy an upgrade.

 In the future, Kleynhans hopes the service can become a part of the process for organizations evaluating the impact of Windows 10 patches.
+Today many IT companies use it, even some new casino online are using it in practice.

 “I think it’ll be interesting to see how this plays out with the ongoing updates going forward.
 Because that’s really the bigger challenge,” Kleynhans said.
 “We’ve got the one project now, getting onto Windows 10, but then there’s the project later on that happens every six, nine, 12 months, whatever it turns out to be, as new updates roll out.”